Lectures#

 The Transformer [VSP+17] is the current best solution to predicting the next word, with autoregression and an impressive method to keep track of all things that matter in the input seen so far, attention.
 This lecture introduces the key concepts and building blocks of the Transformer architecture.

-Lecture 4: Benchmarking LLMs#
+Lecture 4: Efficient LLMs#

 Evaluating LLMs is not a simple matter.
-Many evaluation metrics and benchmarks that emerged from the field of natural language processing are still usable, but the capabilities of chatbots based on autoregressive encoder Transformers (so-called Generative AI) have spawned an entirely new type of benchmark task that increasingly looks like the tests we took at school or in college.
+Many evaluation metrics and benchmarks that emerged from the field of natural language processing are still usable, but the capabilities of chatbots based on autoregressive encoder Transformers have spawned an entirely new type of benchmark task that increasingly looks like the tests we took at school or in college.

-Lecture 5: Data, bias, alignment#
+Lecture 6: Data, bias, alignment#

 Data is a key ingredient to training and fine-tuning Transformers.
 What do we know from language data, and what does Zipf’s law predict?
 If commercial LLMs are trained on trillions of tokens, where does all that data come from?
 What type of biases occur in them, can we detect and mitigate them?
+Chatbot developers typically want to mitigate bias because they want there models to be aligned with the values and expectations of users.
+How to align a chatbot - or, how to turn a next-token predictor into a helpful dialogue partner?

 Lecture 7: Reasoning in LLMs#